vxp101/ContextMenuSendToEmail/README.md

 Click Save and Continue

---- I Wanted To Do This Tutorial Step By Step But An Error Is Occurs When I Click Save and Continue.
+--- I Wanted To Do This Tutorial Step By Step But An Error Occurs When I Click Save and Continue.
 Will Update When Fixed. ---

 In scopes and https://mail.google.com/ as one of the scopes.